k8ssandra/k8ssandra-operator/docs/content/en/tasks/scale/add-dc/_index.md

 **Note:** See [Adding a datacenter to a cluster](https://docs.datastax.com/en/cassandra-oss/3.0/cassandra/operations/opsAddDCToCluster.html).

 Let's say we have 3 Kubernetes clusters - `control-plane`, `east`, and `west`.
 We want to create a K8ssandraCluster with a 3-node DC in `east`.
-We also want Stargate and Reaper enabled.
+We also want Reaper enabled.

 Here is the manifest: